Forecasting future action sequences with attention: a new approach to weakly supervised action forecasting: Introduction.

 Alternatively, some methods observe $k$ number of actions in an activity and then predict only the next future action~\cite{Mahmud2017}.
 However, we humans are able to forecast the future series of actions which allows us to plan for the future, (e.g. if someone is going to cook a simple potato dish, probably we will see a sequence of actions such as peel $\succ$ cut $\succ$ wash $\succ$ boil).
 We humans are able to predict the future irrespective of video length or the number of frames.
 We aim to solve this challenging problem of forecasting future sequence of actions to complete an activity from the partial observations of the activity.
+We call this task \emph{\textbf{action sequence forecasting}}.
+This type of problems arise in practice, especially in robotics, e.g., robot assisted industrial maintenance, and assistive robotics in healthcare.

 Our model observes only a handful of actions within a long activity.
 Then it forecasts the sequence of actions for the future without making any assumptions on the length of video or using precise future temporal annotations.
-We call this task \emph{\textbf{action sequence forecasting}}.
-This type of problems arise in practice, especially in robotics, e.g., robot assisted industrial maintenance, and assistive robotics in healthcare.

-In contrast to the majority of action anticipation and activity prediction methods, ours is trained to predict \emph{the future action sequence}.
+In contrast to the majority of action anticipation and activity prediction models, ours is trained to predict \emph{the future action sequence} as shown in figure~\ref{fig.illustrate1}.
 To solve this problem, there are several challenges that we need to tackle.
 First, our method needs to implicitly infer the goal of the person.
 Second, it should learn to what extent the person has completed the activity.
 Finally, it has to infer what other actions are needed to accomplish the activity.
+We formulate our solution such that all of this is learned in a data driven manner.
+Specifically, we make use of the complex relationship between observed video features and the future actions to learn a complex mapping between them.
+To facilitate that, we formulate it as a neural machine translation problem where the input is an observed RGB video and the target is a symbolic \emph{sequence of future actions}.
+Specifically, we use a recurrent encoder-decoder architecture.